 - When you set the list price

-- When prospective buyers put offers on the table
+- When prospective buyers make offers

 At the time of closing you’ll also receive a separate — and more official — document called the seller’s closing statement (aka seller’s settlement statement), which is an itemized list of fees and credits that shows your net profits as the seller.

 Is an agent required to supply a seller’s net sheet?

 The simple answer is no. Your real estate agent isn’t required to provide a seller’s net sheet.
 In other words, if your agent doesn’t provide one, you might need to ask for it.